Lumu Discover

 Settings

-You will find all your registered domains in the settings section.
+You will find all of your registered domains, and third-party domains in the settings section.
 You can get there by selecting the Settings option from the side panel.
 You will be able to sync their data manually to update the domain’s exposed attack surface information in the module by clicking the sync button for each domain.
 By default domains sync on a weekly basis.

 Lumu Discover Playbooks